gardener/gardenctl-v2/docs/help/gardenctl_target_view.md

 ### Options

 ```
+      --control-plane    target control plane of shoot, use together with shoot argument
+      --garden string    target the given garden cluster
   -h, --help             help for view
   -o, --output string    One of 'yaml' or 'json'.
+      --project string   target the given project
+      --seed string      target the given seed cluster
+      --shoot string     target the given shoot cluster
 ```

 ### Options inherited from parent commands